-Malta consists of a small group of islands in the central Mediterranean Sea, south of the Italian island of Sicily and well positioned as a cultural but also political stepping-stone between Europe and North Africa.
+Malta consists of a small group of islands in the central Mediterranean Sea, south of the Italian island of Sicily and well-positioned as a cultural but also political stepping-stone between Europe and North Africa.
 Malta became independent from Britain in 1964 after being a colony for more than 200 years.
-Malta is nation with a rich cultural heritage and a history with some of the earliest settlements in the world going back 7,500 years.
-It has an excellent climate, very friendly people, and it is stable and safe country with a very low crime-rate.
-Since May 2004, Malta is also a full member of the European Union, and since 2007 is a member of the Schengen area.
+The nation has a rich cultural heritage and a history with some of the earliest settlements in the world, dating back 7,500 years.
+It has an excellent climate and very friendly people, and it is a stable and safe country with a very low crime-rate.
+Malta has been a full member of the EU since May 2004 and a member of Europe’s Schengen Area since 2007.

-Malta has a good infrastructure.
-Telecommunications, postal services, banking, hospitals and health services as well as all other important public services are efficient and of a very high standard.
+The country has a sound infrastructural framework.
+Telecommunications, postal services, banking, and hospitals and health services, as well as all other important public services, are efficient and of a very high standard.
 Air Malta operates 35 flight routes mostly within Europe and the Mediterranean region, and many other European airlines operate flights to Malta.
-There is a regular sea link with Italy.
-Traditionally agriculture was important, but the economy has undergone significant change.
-Major industries now include high-tech manufacturing, food and beverages, tourism and international financial services.
+There is also a regular sea link with Italy.
+Agriculture has traditionally been an important sector for the nation, but its economy has undergone significant change.
+Major industries now include high-tech manufacturing, food and beverages, tourism, and international financial services.

-Malta has also operated a long-standing residence program, which was recently revised and re-launched as the Global Residence Program, and has introduced a Citizenship-by-Investment option, known as the Individual Investor Program (IIP), which is lead by Identity Malta on behalf of the Government under a Public Services Concession.
+Malta also operates the Malta Residence and Visa Program and has introduced a citizenship-by-investment option known as the Malta Individual Investor Program (MIIP), which is led by the IIP Agency on behalf of the government under a public services concession.

-Henley & Partners has been awarded a Public Services Concession by the Government with regard to the design, implementation and international promotion of the Malta Individual Investor Program (IIP).
-The Malta IIP is aimed at ultra-high net worth individuals and families worldwide.
-It offers citizenship in a EU Member State that is stable, neutral and highly respected, an efficient application process, and the world’s strictest due diligence standards and vetting of applicants, thus ensuring only highly respectable clients will be admitted.
+Henley & Partners has been awarded a public services concession by the government with regard to the design, implementation, and international promotion of the Malta Individual Investor Program (MIIP).
+The MIIP is aimed at ultra-high-net-worth individuals and families worldwide.
+The program offers citizenship in an EU member state that is stable, neutral, and highly respected, an efficient application process, and the world’s strictest due diligence standards and vetting of applicants, thus ensuring only highly respectable clients will be admitted.

 EU citizenship gives the right of establishment in all 28 EU countries.

-Citizenship is granted to suitable individuals and families who hold resident status in Malta for a period of twelve months immediately preceding the day of issuing of the certificate of naturalization and who qualify under the very strict due diligence regime.
-All individuals and families applying to the Malta Individual Investor Program must make a significant contribution to the National Development and Social Fund established by the Government.
+Citizenship is granted to suitable individuals and families who hold resident status in Malta for a period of twelve months immediately preceding the day of issuing the certificate of naturalization.
+Successful applicants qualify under the very strict due diligence regime.
+All individuals and families applying to the MIIP must make a significant contribution to the National Development and Social Fund established by the government.
 The minimum contribution levels that must be met in the initial phase of the program have been set as follows:

-Furthermore, Due Diligence fees apply, and these have been set at the following levels: For main applicant: EUR 7,500; for spouses, adult children and parents: EUR 5,000; for children between 13 and 18 years of age: EUR 3,000 each.
+Furthermore, due diligence fees apply for all applicants.
+For the main applicant: EUR 7,500.
+For spouses, adult children, and parents: EUR 5,000.
+For children between 13 and 17 years of age: EUR 3,000 each.

-In addition, an investment of EUR 150,000 in Government approved financial instruments, which must be maintained for a minimum period of 5 years is required.
+In addition, an investment of EUR 150,000 in government approved financial instruments, which must be maintained for a minimum period of five years, is required.

-Through its offices in Malta, Henley & Partners assist international clients in obtaining residence and citizenship under the respective programs.
-Please contact us for more information or to arrange for an initial personal consultation.
+With offices in Malta, Henley & Partners assists international clients in obtaining residence and citizenship under the respective programs.
+Please contact us for more information or to arrange a private consultation.